ashton-reyes/2D-Java-Slime-Game/README.md

 A simple **Java 2D survival game** built with **Swing**.
 You play as a mage-slime who must **survive waves of slimes** while dodging arrows and progressing through levels.
 This was my **first game project in Java**, and it taught me about object-oriented programming, graphics, and basic game loops.
+This is also my first GitHub repository so I've been experimenting with the many git commands as well as the functions of this application.

 ---